alberto0723/DORM/README.md

 The content of the query files is just a list of SPJ queries, whose structure is as follows:
 1. ``project`` contains a list of attributes in the domain, which cannot be empty.
 2. ``pattern`` contains a list of classes and associations in the domain, which cannot be empty.
-3``filter`` contains a predicate (by now without parenthesis) in terms of the attributes of the domain.
+3. ``filter`` contains a predicate (by now without parenthesis) in terms of the attributes of the domain.

 #### Semantics
 - The pattern may not contain any association.